mozilla/addons-server/docs/topics/install-zamboni/packages.rst

 Using the vendor library
 ------------------------

+**Note**: this is deprecated, all packages should be added in requirements.

 The other method is to use the /vendor library of all packages and repositories.
 These are maintained by Hudson in the zamboni-lib repository.